lutris/website/README.rst

-Getting the site up and running for development
+Getting the Site up and Running for development
 ===============================================

 With docker-compose
 -------------------

-Install docker (https://docs.docker.com/engine/install/) and docker-compose (https://docs.docker.com/compose/install/) for your system.
+Install docker (https://docs.docker.com/engine/install/) and docker-compose (https://docs.docker.com/compose/install/) for your system .

 To build the required docker images use::